I raised my hand. “I hate writing.”

 “There’s only one Eartha Kitt.”

-Mom beamed at the rows of beans, eggplants, tomatoes, and peppers.
-She smiled at the neat green carrot tassels and the round cabbages.… Read the rest
+Mom beamed at the rows of beans, eggplants, tomatoes, and peppers. … Read the rest

 I hurled down the Norton Anthology of American Literature.
 It was an undergraduate text, but heavy, and I had hopes.
 No. It ricocheted harmlessly off my windshield.
 Next, I tried the MLA Handbook.
 One bounce and it fell onto the pavement.
 A Reader’s Guide to Contemporary Literary Theory, Critical Theory Since Plato, The Heart and Stomach of a King, and The English Language: A Historical Introduction… Read the rest.
 All of them thumped against the glass.
 Some of them lodged at the top of the hood or caught in the windshield wipers.
 The rest cascaded down into the parking lot.
 But none of them started so much as a hairline crack.